1876 United States presidential election: Results

 37.1% of the voting age population and 82.6% of eligible voters participated in the election.
 According to the commission's rulings, of the 2,249 counties and independent cities making returns, Tilden won in 1,301 (57.9%), and Hayes carried only 947 (42.1%).
 One county (<0.1%) in Nevada split evenly between Tilden and Hayes.

 The Greenback ticket did not have a major impact on the election's outcome by attracting slightly under one percent of the popular vote; nonetheless, Cooper had the strongest performance of any third-party presidential candidate since John Bell in 1860.
 The Greenbacks' best showings were in Kansas, where Cooper earned just over six percent of the vote, and in Indiana, where he earned 17,207 votes, which far exceeded Tilden's margin of victory of roughly 5,500 votes over Hayes in that state.

 The election of 1876 was the last one held before the end of the Reconstruction era, which sought to protect the rights of African Americans in the South, who usually voted for Republican presidential candidates.
-No antebellum slave state would be carried by a Republican again until the 1896 realignment, which saw William McKinley carry Delaware, Maryland, West Virginia, and Kentucky.
-This is the closest electoral college result in American history, and the second-closest victory in the tipping point state with South Carolina being decided by 889 votes (only the 2000 election in Florida was closer).
+No antebellum slave state would be carried by a Republican again until the dawn of the Fourth Party System in 1896, which saw William McKinley carry Delaware, Kentucky, Maryland, and West Virginia.
+This is the closest electoral college result in American history, and the second-closest victory in the tipping point state with South Carolina being decided by just 889 votes (only the 2000 election in Florida was closer).